mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 ##Branch

-It's important to get organised using dedicated branches for stuff like new feature, bugfix or release candidate.
-TODO: I will put together a blog about Git workflow to explain this further.
+It's important to get codebase organised using dedicated branches for stuff like new feature, bugfix or release candidate.
+[This](http://nvie.com/posts/a-successful-git-branching-model/) has been proven to be a very successful branching model for the majority.

 Branching in Git is fast.
 Faster than subversion.